James Webb Space Telescope

 NOTE: the feed below includes only Webb's Science Releases (peer reviewed science), Webb Science Release associated images/videos and Webb Science Blogs (early release science).
 These items can be further filtered by Webb's four primary science themes.
 Visit our News page for Webb's full news feed (including Webb press releases and Webb articles authored by other NASA organizations.)

-Filter, Search and Sort Notes: Initial filtered results displayed below show all articles that match ANY of the filters for all dates.
-Once one or more filter options are checked , only articles that MATCH ANY (logical OR) of the checked filters are displayed within the date range selected.
-The MATCH ALL (logical AND) filter operator will reduce the matching set to only those articles that match ALL checked filters within the date range.
+Filter, Search and Sort Notes: Initial filtered results displayed below show articles that match all of the filters listed for all dates.
+Once one or more article type filters checked (Images, Science Blogs, Science Releases, Videos), only articles that match the checked filters (logical ORd) are displayed within the date range if selected.
+When a Webb-Theme is selected, that filters a subset of the article types selected.
 The "Search Latest Content" box searches for the terms entered within the subset of filtered articles.
 You can also sort the results by date in descending (newest first) or ascending (oldest first).

 Filters